Tom-Coxon/Application_Development/README.md

 This repository includes an Android and Web application which connects to a simple RESTFUL API.

-The application itself is a simple calendar with features to add, remove and edit appointments.
+The application itself is a simple calendar with features to add, remove and edit appointments; this includes login authentication.

 The Android app is written in Java and was built in Android Studio.